nickfargo/state/README.md

 Since the instance object `host` in the code above inherits from `Host.prototype`, given what’s been covered to this point, it may be expected that instigating a transition via `host.state().change('Formal')` would take effect on `Host.prototype`, in turn affecting all other instances of `Host` as well.
 While it is desirable to share stateful behavior through prototypes, each instance must be able to maintain state and undergo changes to its state independently.

-**State** addresses this by lazily outfitting each instance with its own state implementation when one does not exist already.
-This new implementation will itself be empty, but will inherit all content from the state implementation of the prototype.
-Most importantly, it allows the instance to experience its own state changes, without also indirectly affecting all of its fellow inheritors.
+**State** addresses this by outfitting each instance with its own state implementation whenever one is necessary but does not exist already.
+The new implementation will itself be empty, but will inherit from the state implementation of the prototype, as shown below.
+This approach allows the instance to experience its own state changes, without also indirectly affecting all of its fellow inheritors.

 ```javascript
 Host.prototype.state();              // State ''